Collapsing to Alexandrov spaces with isolated mild singularities: Generalized fibration theorem revisited

-for $i\in J$. \item Instead of (3) we assume that $\langle d_pg_i,d_pg_j\rangle<\delta$ for any $i\neq j$. \item Instead of (4) we assume that there exists $\xi\in\Sigma_p$ such that $d_pg_i(\xi)>\varepsilon$ for any $i$. \end{itemize} Note that the change from comparison angle to real angle in (3) and (4) does not matter since the definition is local and the angle is lower semicontinuous.
+Note that the change from comparison angle to real angle in (3) and (4) does not matter since the definition is local and the angle is lower semicontinuous.

-With this modification one can repeat the proof of the generalized fibration theorem in \cite[\S5]{F:fibr}.
+With these modifications one can repeat the proof of the generalized fibration theorem in \cite[\S5]{F:fibr}.
 In fact all we have to do is replace the conditions for angles in the original proof by the corresponding ones for DER functions, as we have done in Lemmas \ref{lem:der1} and \ref{lem:der2}.
 The details are left to the reader.

-Therefore the generalized fibration theorem \cite[5.2]{F:fibr} holds for the above modified definition and can be applied to the map $\varphi\circ g$ in the previous section.
+Therefore the generalized fibration theorem \cite[5.2]{F:fibr} holds for the above modified definition and can be applied to the map $\varphi\circ g$ in Claim \ref{clm:key}.
+This completes the proof of Theorem \ref{thm:main'}.